TN 53 (12-24)

 3. c.

-The owner must not reject any reasonable offer to buy the property and bears the burden of demonstrating to SSA's satisfaction that he or she rejected an offer because it was not reasonable.
+The owner must not reject any reasonable offer to buy the property and bears the burden of demonstrating to SSA's satisfaction that they rejected an offer because it was not reasonable.

 3. Reasonable offer to buy real property